Skip to content

 (2) 600 feet of a residence, church, hospital, hotel, or motel.

-(B) The director may issue a permit under subsection (A) of this section only if the application meets the requirements of Section 9-2-21 (Application Procedure) and the director determines that the delivery, finishing, placement, or pouring of concrete during non-peak hour periods is in the interest of public health, safety, or welfare or is justified by urgent necessity.
+(B) The director may issue a permit under subsection (A) of this section only if the director determines that the delivery, finishing, placement, or pouring of concrete during non-peak hour periods is in the interest of public health, safety, or welfare or is justified by urgent necessity.

 (C) A permit issued under this section must state the duration during which the authorized activity may occur, which may not exceed 72 hours.